Arpin, Wisconsin: History

 The first village of Arpin was started around 1890 when the John Arpin Lumber Company built a sawmill a mile east of the present village, on Little Hemlock Creek.
 John Baptiste Arpin and his twin brother Antoine came from Quebec and had been logging in this part of Wisconsin since the 1860s.
 By 1890 they were working with John's sons.
 To give an idea of their scale of operations, John Arpin's house built in 1890 still stands in Wisconsin Rapids - the beautiful Queen Anne-styled house on First Street facing the river.
 Back in that first Arpin, a store, a post office, some homes, a Presbyterian church, and a creamery grew up near the sawmill.
 The first postmaster was John's son, J. Z.

 Also in 1890, the Port Edwards, Centralia & Northern Railway (later acquired by the Wisconsin Central) built its line from Rapids to Marshfield a mile to the west of the first village.
 Martin Pfyle started another little village a mile south on the rail line.
 It had a store, a cheese factory, a saloon, and homes.
 However, the railroad had built its depot where it crossed the road that is now County N - not at the sawmill or the second village - but where the current village is.
 Near that depot a store started, and a saloon, and a blacksmith's shop.
 Gradually the businesses and most of the homes shifted from the other two villages to cluster around the depot.

 Around 1891 the Wood County Railroad built a spur to the mill from Vesper and in 1892 the John Edwards Manufacturing Company built a logging spur NE out of Arpin, three miles into its timber holdings.
 The Arpin planing mill burned in 1893 and the sawmill in June 1894, but the Arpins still had lumber to cut, so they rebuilt.
 In 1902 the Chicago & Northwestern built another rail line alongside the first, also running from Rapids to Marshfield.

-Arpin in these days was an interesting cultural mix.
-Through all this time, a community of Potawatomi and other Indians lived at Skunk Hill, four miles to the southwest, welcoming outsiders to some of their dances.
-And then there was the Jewish settlement.
+In Arpin there is a community of Potawatomi and other Native Americans lived at Skunk Hill, four miles to the southwest.